History of the Jews in Constantine

 The Jewish community of Constantine dates back to the 2nd century AD though legends say it goes back the second temple period.
 The Jewish community of Constantine thrived under Muslim rule and reached prominence from the 15th to 18th centuries, with several prominent figures and a Jewish quarter.
 After French colonization in 1837 and citizenship grants in 1870, tensions between Muslims and Jews led to the 1934 Constantine riots.
-After Algerian gained independence in 1962, most Jews left for France due to Francophilia and a lack of Zionism, leaving only a few families by the late 1960s.
+After Algerian gained independence in 1962, the Jews were expelled and most left for France instead of Israel due to Francophilia and a lack of Zionism, leaving only a few families by the late 1960s.
 Rabbi Yosef ben David Renassia's preservation efforts ensured the legacy of Constantine's Jewish heritage through religious texts and language preservation.

 Establishment

 The Jewish community of Constantine dates back to the 2nd century AD.
 Though local tradition states that it goes back to the first temple period.
 During this time, Judaized Berbers inhabited the area surrounding Constantine.